andy5995/vs-fltk/docs/for-developers.md

 ## A word on codegen

 A significant portion of code in this repository is generated automatically and does not ship with your `git clone`.
 Make sure you run `bun run codegen` before you attempt any further step with meson.
-I will probably integrate it in the main build file itself at some point.
+I will probably integrate it as part of the meson setup step.

 The main source for automatic code generation is located in `/schemas`.
 The json component definitions are compiled down into C++ classes, typescript type definitions, XSD schemas and XML data used in the embedded editor of `vs`.
 Any component shipped with `vs` (not those externally distributed in `/components`) must have a json schema definition, even if their class definition is not automatically generated.